corsearch/clickhouse-rb/README.md

-# Clickhouse
+# clickhouse-rb

-A Ruby database driver for ClickHouse (also Clickhouse CLI and web GUI included).
+A Ruby database driver for ClickHouse.

 ## Introduction